dbmcclain/Lisp-Actors/README.md

+-- 31 August 2022 -- Secure Connections Without the Need for Passwords
+---
+Er, what am I missing?
+What's with all the noise and effort with Passwords?
+PAKE?
+SRP?

+We use secure network connections between Actors nodes.
+Each participant has a list of Public Keys of other participants that it will recognize.
+Every connection is established by a client sending across a reply-to UUID, a random point on an Elliptic Curve, and their Public Key.
+That Public Key is cross checked at the remote server site against the list of recognized participants.
+If it is on the list, then we go ahead and make the connection, sending back the remote site's connection UUID, another random point on the curve, and its own Public Key.
+Back at the client side the remote server's Public Key is likewise checked against the list of participants.

+Assuming the two public keys are on the lists, a shared private session key is generated on each side using the public keys, random points, and local private keys.
+This shared private key is used to generate roving encryption and authentication keying for every message following the initial connection message.
+Communications are completely refutable, yet private to the two parties.
+All keying is forgotten after the connection is closed.
+Any participant can act as both client and server.

+If anyone tries to spoof the system by using one of the Public Keys in the list of participants, they'll get back a connection, but they won't be able to communicate across it unless they also control the corresponding Private Key.

+So where is the need for any passwords?

 -- 26 August 2022 -- Self Synchronizing TCP Framing
 ---
 Many TCP protocols use either length prefixing or embedded delimiters for indicating message boundaries.
 Today we implemented a different, and possibly better, method - self-synchronizing encoding.
 TCP is a stream protocol, not a message protocol.
 So if the stream contains embedded messages, it is up to us to find them.